sebastianlarisch/spryker-docs/docs/scos/dev/guidelines/data-processing-guidelines.md

 ### Data Consistency

 There are many DB features we use for data consistency (e.g., foreign keys, unique indexes).
-This way, we ensure that only complete data sets reach production DB.
+This way, we ensure that only complete datasets reach production DB.

 At the same time, IO operations have limited scalability.
 This means that we need to ensure data consistency before reaching the persistence layer.

-The first step in achieving this is to establish a data pipeline, where inconsistent data sets do not reach Spryker Data Importers and are managed on the data export phase (e.g., by ERP, Middleware).
+The first step in achieving this is to establish a data pipeline, where inconsistent datasets do not reach Spryker Data Importers and are managed on the data export phase (e.g., by ERP, Middleware).

 When a clean data pipeline is not possible by system requirements, you can establish runtime validations.
 They should prevent inconsistent data coming to the persistence layer and reduce pollution of the DB connection with invalid SQL queries.
 In this case, we spend CPU time for validation, which remains highly scalable until business models are stateless.